Strattera Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Once the right dose is achieved, it can take about four to eight weeks for Strattera to start working.5 It is effective for 24 hours after it is taken.

-Strattera’s half-life is about 5 hours.6 It takes several half-lives for the drug to be completely eliminated from your system and the half-life will vary from person to person due to differences in rates of metabolism and other individual factors.
+Strattera’s half-life is about 5 hours.
+It takes several half-lives for the drug to leave your system completely.
+The half-life can vary from person to person.
+This is due to differences in metabolism and other individual factors.

 If you take a drug test, Strattera may be detectable in your system.
 Below, we’ve listed the approximate drug detection times for Strattera based on the type of test.